IfcOpenShell/IfcOpenShell/README.md

 Note 2: If you had not used `git clone --recursive https://github.com/IfcOpenShell/IfcOpenshell.git`, update the submodules by running `git submodule init & git submodule update`.

+Note 3: Be careful with special characters is the path when using the nix or win build scripts, because the OpenCASCADE build will fail on paths containing ++ and likely other situations.

 ### Compiling on Windows
 The preferred way to fetch and build this project's dependencies is to use the build scripts in win/ folder. **See [win/readme.md] for more information**.